Last updated: 18 May 2021

 The Extent of the Policy

-- The Company seeks to apply this Policy in the recruitment, selection, training, appraisal, development and promotion of all employees.
-The Company offers goods and services in a fashion that complies with the spirit of this Policy.
+- BSS-S seeks to apply this Policy in the recruitment, selection, training, appraisal, development and promotion of any employee.
+BSS-S offers goods and services in a fashion that complies with the spirit of this Policy.

-- This Policy does not form a part of any employment contract with any employee and its contents are not to be regarded by any person as implied, collateral or express terms to any contract made with the Company.
+- This Policy does not form a part of any employment contract with any employee and its contents are not to be regarded by any person as implied, collateral or express terms to any contract made with BSS-S.

-- The Company reserves the right to amend and update this Policy at any time.
+- BSS-S reserves the right to amend and update this Policy at any time.